What is counselling?

 What happens in an individual counselling session?

-In an individual counselling session, we will always start where you want to start, and I offer a welcoming and relaxed space where you can be yourself, can talk in an open and honest way, and feel heard and understood.
+We will start where you want to start, and I provide a safe and supportive relationship where you can be yourself, talk in an open and honest way, feel heard and understood.

-As a Person-Centred Counsellor, I place an emphasis on feelings and emotions (I trust that addressing feelings and emotions leads to healing and change), yet we may also explore life events, your relationships, and patterns of behaviour.
+As a Person-Centred Counsellor, I place an emphasis on feelings and emotions (I trust that addressing feelings and emotions leads to healing and change), and personal development.